Victorian Military Society: History

-The Society publishes original research and articles on the Victorian and Edwardian periods in its quarterly Soldiers of the Queen, which takes its name from the popular song of the period.
+The Society publishes original research and articles on the Victorian and Edwardian periods in its thrice-yearly journal Soldiers of the Queen, which takes its name from the popular song of the period.
 It became an educational charity in 2007.

 Over the years, as well as publishing many articles on a wide number of subjects related to the period 1837 to 1914, the journal has also reflected some of the major anniversaries of the time, producing special editions of Soldiers of the Queen to commemorate General Gordon and the attempt to relieve Khartoum, the Boer War, the Territorial Army and its forerunners, and the 150th anniversary of the Indian Mutiny.

 A whole edition was also dedicated to the Royal Navy in the Victorian period, recognising the role it played in maintaining the Pax Britannica, as well as in polar exploration, surveying the oceans and the suppression of the slave trade.

 The Editor of the journal is Andy Smith and the Reviews Editor is Dr Roger T. Stearn.
 Regular contributors include Ian Knight, Harold E Raugh, Dr Rodney Atwood, Dr Andrew Winrow, Dorothy Anderson, N.C.
 Hayes and Ian Cross.

 The Society also has a Living History arm, The Diehards, who recreate British infantry regiments of the Victorian and Edwardian periods.

 An offshoot chapter of the Society exists in Newport, Rhode Island.
 Formed in the late 1970s, this group petitioned the main organization for permission to use its name and logo, which was granted.
 This group organizes a formal mess-style dinner in early February, but has little if any tangible connection with the parent group and its activities.